 10. Ripple Effect: Please share some ideas of how you could partner with other changemakers or involve other young people as leaders in making a difference.

 We are firm believers in the expression “it takes a village” and are so happy to work with anyone that likes our mission and cares about stigma reduction and mental health awareness.
-This past year we’re so proud to be working with Seeds of Peace in Maine, Hardy Girls Healthy Women, Boys to Men, AFSP, Mid-Coast Alliance for Youth Suicide Prevention and an active team in Bangor Maine who all like what we do and are helping spread out message of community and hope to their stakeholders.
+This past year we’re so proud to be working with Seeds of Peace, Hardy Girls Healthy Women & Boys to Men, AFSP, Mid-Coast Alliance for Youth Suicide Prevention and an active team in Bangor Maine who all like what we do and are helping spread out message of community and hope to their stakeholders.
 We’ve also partnered with veterans groups and refugee groups.
 Everyone is effected by mental illness, whether they themselves struggle or a family member or close friend does, which is why we believe it is so crucial to partner with as many different groups as possible.
 Although our stories are all different, we all have battles to fight and we need love & support; the Yellow Tulip Project’s mission is to provide that for anyone that is willing to jump on board.

 Help Us Support Diversity!
 Part 1 [optional] Which of the following categories do you identify with?

 White (for example: German, Irish, English, Italian, Polish, French) (6)